wjessop/Scamp/README.md

     say "#{user} said something in room #{room}", 237872 say "#{user} said something in room #{room}", "System Administration"

 By default Scamp listens to itself.
 This could either be fun, or dangerous, you decide.
-You can turn this off by passing :first\_match\_only => true in the initialisation options
+You can turn this off by passing :ignore\_self => true in the initialisation options:

+    scamp = Scamp.new(:api_key => "YOUR API KEY", :subdomain => "yoursubdomain", :ignore_self => true)

+Scamp will also run _all_ match blocks that an input string matches, you can make Scamp only run the first block it matches by passing in :first\_match\_only => true:

     scamp = Scamp.new(:api_key => "YOUR API KEY", :subdomain => "yoursubdomain", :first_match_only => true)